kashirin-alex/swc-db/docs/run/pseudomode/README.md

 ---
-title: Psedumode
+title: Pseudomode
 sort: 1
 ---

-# Running SWC-DB in a Psedumode
+# Running SWC-DB in a Pseudomode

 _Edit the necessary configuration in etc/swcdb/*.cfg [as by instructions]({{ site.baseurl }}/configure/)_